spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-the-documentation/install-recommended-extensions.md

 1. In the **Extensions** menu, find Vale and open **Extension Settings**.
 2. On the **User** tab, configure the following settings:
    1. For **Vale > Vale CLI: Config**, enter an absolute path to the `vale.ini` file.
 The file is located in the root folder of the project—for example, if the project is located in `/Users/{USER_NAME}/Spryker/GitHub/spryker-docs/`, then the absolute path is `/Users/{USER_NAME}/Spryker/GitHub/spryker-docs/.vale.ini`.
 The `{USER_NAME}` placeholder stands for your user name.
+If you are using Windows OS, you can enter `${workspaceFolder}/vale.ini`.
+The `${workspaceFolder}` variable adds the absolute path automatically, so you don't need to enter the path manually.
    2. For **Vale › Vale CLI: Min Alert Level**, select **inherited**.
 3. On the **Workspace** tab, enter and select the same values as in steps 1 and 2.
 4. Relaunch VS Code to make sure settings have been applied.

  Now you can use Vale to lint and style-check Markdown files within the project.

 #### Vale overview